ICGC is committed to the work of scholars and artists who are bridging understanding of social justice and global change through artistic mediums.

 Collaboration with the Weisman Art Museum in 2020

-The Interdisciplinary Center for the Study of Global Change is collaborating with the Weisman Art Museum and the Minnesota Design Center to host Iraqi-born artist Wafaa Bilal, internationally known for his provoking dialogue about international politics and internal dynamics through high profile, technologically-driven projects that employ the use of robotics, the internet, and photographic mobile mapping.
-Bilal's visit is scheduled for January 22-24, 2020 and we are calling on University of Minnesota faculty, staff and students interested in contributing towards the rebuilding of the library of the College of Fine Arts at the University of Baghdad through Bilal's creative artistic vision of PROJECT 168:01, PHASE 1.
+The Interdisciplinary Center for the Study of Global Change collaborated with the Weisman Art Museum and the Minnesota Design Center to host Iraqi-born artist Wafaa Bilal, internationally known for his provoking dialogue about international politics and internal dynamics through high profile, technologically-driven projects that employ the use of robotics, the internet, and photographic mobile mapping.
+Bilal's visit was scheduled for January 22–24, 2020.
+University of Minnesota faculty, staff, and students collaborated with Bilal to help reimagine the once-besieged library of the College of Fine Arts at the University of Baghdad.
 More details at: Call for Collaboration: Library as Social Structure.
-Contact Boris Oicherman (firstname.lastname@example.org) if interested in participating.

 South Africa-Minnesota Artist Exchange

-ICGC, in collaboration with our partners at the Centre for Humanities Research of the University of the Western Cape, has developed an initiative focused on convening artists and scholars from Minnesota and Cape Town around key themes of interest at our centers.
+ICGC, in collaboration with partners at the Centre for Humanities Research of the University of the Western Cape, has developed an initiative focused on convening artists and scholars from Minnesota and Cape Town around key themes of interest at our centers.
 Funded by the Andrew W. Mellon Foundation, the collaboration is designed to bring artists, scholars, and students together around questions of arts and social change.
-The collaboration includes promoting the puppetry arts, from Cape Town through the Handspring Puppet Company and the Ukwanda Puppets & Designs Art Collective.
-From Minneapolis we are excited to welcome In the Heart of the Beast Puppet and Mask Theatre to the collaboration.
+The collaboration includes promoting the puppetry arts through the Handspring Puppet Company and the Ukwanda Puppets & Designs Art Collective from Cape Town, and In the Heart of the Beast Puppet and Mask Theatre from Minneapolis.

 The CHR also welcomed Sandy Spieler, the Artistic Director of HOBT, to the 2016 ICGC-CHR Winter School held in Cape Town.
 Sandy had the opportunity to visit the Handspring Puppet Company and the Ukwanda Collective at that time.
 Sandy has also contributed to ICGC’s International WaTERS Network, extending an artistic perspective on water access and justice.
-You may find more regarding the International WaTERS Network here.
 In 2018, UMN faculty members Michal Kobialka (Theatre Arts) and Diyah Larasati (Gender, Women & Sexuality Studies) attended the ICGC-CHR Winter School and gave presentations on their current work.

 ICGC Past Artist in Residence (2018-19)